syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 <tr>
 <td>
 ExpandAllDetailsView</td><td>
-Using tdis metdod, tde DetailsView of all records can be expanded.
-When you want to expand all tde details views at tde same time you can use tdis metdod.</td><td>
+Using this method, the DetailsView of all records can be expanded.
+When you want to expand all the details views at the same time you can use this method.</td><td>
 </td><td>
 </td><td>
 Void </td></tr>
 <tr>
 <td>
 ExpandDetailsViewAt</td><td>
-Using tdis metdod, tde DetailsView of a particular record can be expanded.tdis metdod gets tde record index as an input argument and expand tde details view of tde corresponding record.</td><td>
+Using this method, tde DetailsView of a particular record can be expanded.this method gets the record index as an input argument and expand the details view of the corresponding record.</td><td>
 Record Index</td><td>
 int</td><td>
 Void</td></tr>
 <tr>
 <td>
 CollapseAllDetailsView</td><td>
-Using tdis metdod, you can collapse all expanded details view at tde same time.</td><td>
+Using this method, you can collapse all expanded details view at the same time.</td><td>
 </td><td>
 </td><td>
 Void</td></tr>
 <tr>
 <td>
 CollapseDetailsViewAt</td><td>
-Using tdis metdod, you can collapse tde details view of a particular record.tdis metdod gets tde record index as an input argument and collapse tde details view of tde corresponding record.</td><td>
+Using this method, you can collapse the details view of a particular record.
+This method gets tde record index as an input argument and collapse the details view of tde corresponding record.</td><td>
 Record Index</td><td>
 int</td><td>
 Void</td></tr>